 Once cut, dry the surface with kitchen paper and sprinkle with salt.

-Heat your oil before rolling the tofu in the hailstones, if you try to coat them in advance the hailstones tend to "melt" into the surface.
-For best results, roll the tofu in the hailstones and put them straight into the pre-heated oil.
+Heat your oil before rolling the tofu in the hailstones, if you try to coat them in advance the hailstones tend to “melt” into the surface.
+Roll the tofu in the hailstones and put them straight into the pre-heated oil for best results.

 For best results, place the tofu in the oil immediately after coating in the potato starch "hailstones".

 The oil should be preheated 170°C (340°F).
-Use a neutral flavoured oil with a high smoke point such as vegetable oil or canola oil.
+Use a neutral flavored oil with a high smoke point, such as vegetable or canola.

 Pile up the fried tofu in the serving bowl and pour the sauce over the top.